A COMMUNITY FOR THINKING ABOUT THINKING

 Our commitment to supporting the public university is central to our work.
 Consequently, our programming often consists of small seminars, requires no prior expertise, and facilitates access to traditions students might find otherwise find inaccessible.
 Our offerings are organized around semester themes that help students find coherence and community across the disparate course offerings of a large public university.

-Founded in 2011 and incorporated as a 501(c)(3) in 2013, our long-term vision is to restore the soul to the university, and the intellectual work students and faculty do beyond it.
+Founded in 2011 and incorporated as a 501(c)(3) in 2013, our long-term vision is to strengthen the soul of the university, and the intellectual work students and faculty do beyond it.
 We mean this in both a literal and colloquial way: first, we are driven to see Berkeley, and the wider intellectual culture of which it is a part, take seriously traditional notions of human education, especially religious and philosophical traditions that hold that humans have souls that are worth tending to.
 Our project is not to convince anyone of particular metaphysical claims but to engage the traditions that offer ways of integrating thinking with living and acting in the world.
 This is a deeper, more meaningful education that students tell us they want and need.
-Second, we are driven to see Berkeley as a place where, colloquially, the heart and soul of academic work is restored: where students and scholars feel connected to the reasons that make intellectual inquiry a worthwhile human endeavor, and where intellectual friendship with aligned virtues surround academic pursuits.
+Second, we are driven to see Berkeley as a place where, colloquially, the heart and soul of academic work is strengthened: where students and scholars feel connected to the reasons that make intellectual inquiry a worthwhile human endeavor, and where intellectual friendship with aligned virtues surround academic pursuits.